A Look Inside the Life of a Caregiver

 I wish I had some words of wisdom, but the truth is you’re watching someone die slowly.
 Make the best of the time you have.
 If possible, maximize the energy the patient has and do as much as can be tolerated.
 If the patient has symptoms, go to the doctor soon, and make sure the patient gets cultures to ensure the correct meds.
 Try new treatments because you never know what will help.

-The Lung Institute offers adult autologous stem cell treatment options for patients with chronic lung disease.
-Stem cells are harvested from the patient’s own body, separated in the lab and then returned to the patient.
-Because the stem cells are the patient’s own, the risk of rejection is significantly minimized.
-If you or a loved one suffers from COPD, or any chronic lung disease, contact us at (800) 729-3065 to see if you qualify for treatment.
+The Lung Health Institute offers adult autologous cellular therapy options for patients with chronic lung disease.
+Cells are harvested from the patient’s own body, separated in the lab and then returned to the patient.
+Because the cells are the patient’s own, the risk of rejection is significantly minimized.
+If you or a loved one suffers from COPD, or any chronic lung disease, contact us at 888-745-6697 to see if you qualify for treatment.